This blog's topics

 Being

 Two bodies of research are beginning to intersect.
-One highlights the benefit of childcare on the emotional, social and cognitive development of children.
-The other on the synergistic benefit of interactions between the very young and the older members of society.
+One highlights the benefits of childcare on the emotional, social and cognitive development of children.
+The other on the synergistic advantages of interactions between the very young and the older members of society.
+In the ensuing dialogue, we find ourselves asking: What truly serves the best interests of our children?

 Childcare is positively correlated to better cognitive, emotional and social skills.
 A study conducted by researchers from the London School of Economics and Oxford University found that children benefited from the stimulus offered in external environments.
 Activities such as painting, singing songs, interacting with new children and adults and even using scissors were found to impact them positively.

-Children who attended a day care facility were said to experience a 10 per cent positive impact on every day skills.
-This impact was only boosted by greater amounts of time spent in that environment.
+Children who attended a daycare facility were said to experience a 10 per cent positive impact on everyday skills.
+This impact was only boosted by more significant amounts of time spent in that environment.

 Oxford University researcher Laurence Roope, who co-wrote the paper, told The Telegraph the key to better development lay in greater interactivity.